FiskPay/l2j_fiskpay/README.md

 ### 1. Copy Java Files

-From the approperiate folder in this repository, copy all `.java` files to your local L2J project.
+Depending your Lineage 2 Java emulator, copy all files from the `emulators` directory to your local L2J project.

 ### 2. Apply Patch Files